 Everybody has definitely experienced the situation where the system got into a state where it wasn’t able to connect to SSH – be it because of a turned off sshd, incorrectly set rules in iptables or a lost SSH key.
 Luckily, you can use vpsAdmin to connect directly to the console of the VPS.

-The console is persistent.
-That means that you can use it to follow the process of turning the VPS off and on.
+You can use the console to follow the process of turning the VPS off and on.
 Disconnecting from the console does not log the user off unless an intentional logoff takes place before disconnecting.

 The installation process for